 Judge Charles E. Burns informed the Commissioners Court of the need to train Election Workers regarding forms and election responsibilities with a pay rate of $15.00 per hour, not to exceed 10 hours of pay.

-Sarita Armstrong-HixonIsrael Vela, Jr. a training be held for Election Workers to train them regarding forms and election responsibilities with a pay rate of $15.00 per hour, not to exceed 10 hours of pay.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that a training be held for Election Workers to train them regarding forms and election responsibilities with a pay rate of $15.00 per hour, not to exceed 10 hours of pay.

 Discuss & Act on Payment of Bills.